addcarwidgets logoAdd Car Widgets

 Why the iPhone 17 broke CarPlay for some cars

-Step 1: Swap to a short, data-capable USB-C cable
+Fix 1: Swap to a short, data-capable USB-C cable

 Use the Apple cable from the box or a certified data cable at one meter or less.
 Skip anything sold as a fast-charging cable with no data rating, skip extension leads, and unplug any hub or splitter between phone and port — hubs break the USB handshake CarPlay depends on.

-Step 2: Use the CarPlay-labelled USB port
+Fix 2: Use the CarPlay-labelled USB port

 Check the port icon: the CarPlay-wired port usually carries a smartphone or CarPlay symbol.
 Center-console and glovebox ports are typically data ports; rear-seat ports are often charge-only.
 If your car has several, try each one for a full startup cycle before ruling the car out.

-Step 3: Reset network settings
+Fix 4: Reset network settings

 Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings.
 This clears the Wi-Fi, Bluetooth, and pairing caches that migrate over from your old iPhone — a restored-from-backup 17 inherits its predecessor's CarPlay pairing records, and stale ones poison the new handshake.
 Re-pair the car fresh afterwards: Settings → General → CarPlay → forget the car, then reconnect.

-Step 4: Update the head unit firmware
+Fix 7: Update the head unit or adapter firmware

 For wired sessions that refuse to start in cars with wireless-capable head units: toggle Bluetooth off on the iPhone before starting the car, plug in, let wired CarPlay establish, then turn Bluetooth back on.
 It prevents the head unit from attempting a wireless handshake that stalls the wired one.